 We wrote an article collecting all of the science behind weighted blankets for ADHD showing how it can help improve sleep.

-Check out our weighted blankets here, if you are interested in trying this.
+Check out our weighted blankets here.

 To ensure proper sleep, having an environment that is set up to promote healthy sleep is extremely important.